 1 (15 oz) can chickpeas, drained and rinsed

 1. Heat olive oil in large pot over medium high heat.
 Add garlic, onions, 1 tsp. of salt, and 1/2 tsp. pepper.
 Saute, stirring occasionally, about five minutes.

 2. Add zucchini and cook, stirring occasionally, about five minutes.

 3. Add broth and turn heat to high.
 When liquid reaches a boil reduce heat to medium low and simmer about 10 minutes until zucchini is tender.

 4. Add basil leaves and beans and puree using a stick blender or by transferring to a food processor or blender.

-6. Return to pot (if transferred) and add salt and pepper to taste.
+6. Return to pot (if transferred) and add salt to taste.